gtarobotics/self-driving-car/README.md

 	attach-docker-container.sh container_id

-#change dir to where the rosbag challange set 2 are
+#change dir to where the Udacity SDC challange rosbag sets are, make sure they are under /sharefolder in the container

 	cd /sharefolder/sdc-data/600GB-dataset/2016-10-10

 #and play all 3 cameras rosbag starting with second 120 (you can change this starting point and it should load pretty fast)

 	rosbag play -s 120 udacity-dataset_sensor_camera_left_2016-10-11-13-23-02_0.bag udacity-dataset_sensor_camera_center_2016-10-11-13-23-02_0.bag udacity-dataset_sensor_camera_right_2016-10-11-13-23-02_0.bag

+or just:

+	rosbag play *.bag

 #go back to first terminal and run the viewer